rob4lderman/notes-and-cheatsheets/linear-algebra.md

     p < 0 if angle between u and v is greater than 90 degrees.

 ![vector.inner.product.png](vector.inner.product.png)

+### Dot Product as a Linear Transformation

+    u = [ u.x ]
+        [ u.y ]

+    v = [ v.x ]
+        [ v.y ]

+    u . v  = u' * v                         <--- linear transformation

+           = [ u.x  u.y ] * [ v.x ]
+                            [ v.y ]

+                Note: the "basis vectors" for this transformation are 1-dimensional.

+                Each coordinate in v "scales up" cooresponding basis vector.

+                So the dot product essentially "maps" v (as in, maps its coordinates) into the 1D subspace whose "basis" is described by the 1D "vectors" of u.

+                Note that the 1D "basis vectors" of u are NOT linearly independent (they're just scalars, so one can always be described as some scalar multiple of the other).
+Which tells us that the subspace for this transformation is 1D, despite having two "basis" vectors.

+                 deep man....

 ## <a name="Vector-Cross-Product"></a>Vector Cross Product